jpalardy/vim-slime/README.md

 [right-of]: http://man.openbsd.org/OpenBSD-current/man1/tmux.1#_right-of_

+### kitty

+kitty is *not* the default, to use it you will have to add this line to your .vimrc:

+    let g:slime_target = "kitty"

+When you invoke vim-slime for the first time, you will be prompted for more configuration.

+kitty target window

+    This is the id of the kitty window that you wish to target.
+See e.g. the value of $KITTY_WINDOW_ID in the target window.

 ### whimrepl

 whimrepl is *not* the default, to use it you will have to add this line to your .vimrc: